Cyber-bullying is threatening the lives of children and teens right here in our community. Will you help us reach these kids before it’s too late?

 My colleagues and I are trying to reach as many of these kids as we can, but we need the help of community members like you.

-As you can imagine, I’ve changed Emily’s name to protect her privacy.
+As you can imagine, I’ve changed Anika’s name to protect her privacy.
 Sadly, privacy is something that our young people have been robbed of.

 Last Monday started like any other, with a phone call from Theresa, an elementary school counsellor.
 “Hi Karen, I’ve got a referral for you.
-Her name is Emily.”
+Her name is Anika.”

-Emily had been a bright, bubbly 12 year old.
+Anika had been a bright, bubbly 12 year old.
 But more recently, she had started skipping classes, had difficulty concentrating and her grades were dropping.
 She seemed withdrawn.
 Her teacher took her aside one day.
-“Emily, you don’t seem like yourself.
+“Anika, you don’t seem like yourself.
 Is anything wrong?”

-Emily burst into tears.
+Anika burst into tears.
 Her teacher took her to the school counselor to talk.
-It became clear pretty quickly that Emily’s distress was serious.
+It became clear pretty quickly that Anika’s distress was serious.